 Originally, the plan was to machine the test materials using CNC machines with predetermined feed rates and steps.
 This process was later replaced with hand polishing of the test materials due to time constraints.
 Professor Li suggested a silicon based sand paper as suitable for the polishing process.
 Sand paper with grits ranging from 240 (coarse) to 600 (fine) was used.
 The unfinished test materials hard large extrusion lines, created during manufacturing, that had to be polished down to provide a more uniform base.
 To remove the extrusion lines, the 240 grit (coarse) sand paper was used.
 After the extrusion lines were removed I moved to a finer grit sand paper until the scratches produced by the previous polish were replaced with finer ones.
 This was repeated until reaching the desired texture.
 It was also necessary to wash the test material with alcohol to remove dust and dirt from the surface prior to polishing

-Surface Roughness Measurements and Area-scale Analysis- where can I get information that I can site?Surface roughness measurements were obtained using an Olympus LEXT OLS4000 Measuring Laser Confocal Microscope.
+Surface Roughness Measurements and Area-scale Analysis- where can I get information that I can site? ??? see below

+Surface roughness measurements were obtained using an Olympus LEXT OLS4000 Measuring Laser Confocal Microscope.
 The LEXT OLS4000 was an ideal machine to use for this experiment because of the use of lasers as well as user friendly software.
 The OLS4000 uses a 405nm laser to obtain high resolution measurements.
 Lasers are used in microscopy to decrease the wave length of a light source, this allows for higher resolutions.
 Each test material was cleaned before scanning with the microscope, to avoid false measurements.

 After the measurements were made using the OLS4000 Area-scale analysis was used to display at what scale were the test materials affected the most by the roughened surface